avielmenter/eventfeeler/api/search/README.md

 ### Returns
 This API returns a list of modified [`event`](https://github.com/avielmenter/eventfeeler/tree/master/data#event) objects.

 Each [`event`](https://github.com/avielmenter/eventfeeler/tree/master/data#event) is modified by the addition of a single property, `probability`.
-This property represents the probability that EventFeeler has estimated the user will like the event.
-This number should probably not be shown to users directly; because a user is only like to attend a small number of events in a given category, the `probability` computed will likely be low in absolute terms.
+This property represents the estimated probability the user will like the event.
+This number should probably not be shown to users directly.
+As a user will usually only attend a small number of events in a given category, the `probability` computed will likely be low in absolute terms.